cdsittampalam/documentation/docs/Partner API.md

 This example includes the `custodygroup_withdraw` group with a `threshold` of 1 that contains 1 `member`.
 There is the `custodygroup_tx` group that also has a `threshold` of 1 with 1 `member`.
 This example fund contains `BTC-TESTNET`.
 As members need to be Trusted Party users, you add the 'trusted_entity_id' as a value in the '"members"' array.

-The fund is added to the `company_id` of 1fB50nbY9Tw2TT12K6VH46gDKWE.
+The `company_id` of 1fB50nbY9Tw2TT12K6VH46gDKWE includes the added fund.

 You enter **1fB50nbY9Tw2TT12K6VH46gDKWE** for ACME Corp in the URL and the following request.